SIHH 2010: Panerai Radiomir 42mm with P.999 movement (PAM337)

 Built on 19 jewels and beating at a frequency of 21,600 semi-oscillations per hour, the movement sports a single mainspring barrel design and offers impressive 60 hours of guaranteed power supply.
+Being almost 2.5 times thinner than their earlier Manifattura movement, the P.999 has allowed Panerai to create a whole new line of slimmer timekeepers that, while still looking mean and massive, allow you to wear one of them with a dress shirt.

 Photos: Officine Panerai

-Panerai Radiomir 42mm P.999 PAM337 watch specification
+Panerai Radiomir 42mm P.999 PAM 337 specification

-Price range: $13,000
+Price range: $13,000 (MSRP)

-Movement: Panerai P.999 Calibre, hand-wound, 144 parts, 27.06 mm in diameter, 3.40 mm thick, 19 jewels, 21,600 vph, in-house
+Movement: Panerai P.999 Caliber, 144 parts, 27.06 mm in diameter, 3.40 mm thick, in-house

 Power reserve: 60 hours

-Case material: Stainless steel
+Case: Stainless steel

-Transparent case back: Yes, sapphire crystal
+Transparent back: Yes, sapphire crystal

 Dial: Black

-Hands: Stainless steel
+Hands: Stainless steel, luminous

 Strap: Alligator leather strap

-Crystal: Sapphire, corundum, 1.5 mm thick, antireflective coating
+Crystal: Sapphire, corundum, 1.5 mm thick, anti-reflective coating

 Water resistance: 100 meters